dopieters/SATOpti/README.md

 ## TODO list

-1. The PolygonComputeReducePol function for finding the vertex could be optimized.
-In addition, returning a polygon is unnecessary; an index interval should suffice.
+1. A debug mode, where one can write out and load polygon data, needs to be added.
-2. A debug mode, where one can write out and load polygon data, needs to be added.
+2. A debug mode, to scan for coherence between the different method (that save bugged events)

-In addition, other convex polygon intersection tests, such as GJK or Chung–Wang, could be added
+3. Other convex polygon intersection tests, such as GJK or Chung–Wang, could be added